plexescor/HPR/README.md

 ## How It Works

 HPR uses native OS hooks to detect the active window and tracks time automatically.

-(No local data storage, yet, to be implemented)

 No screenshots.
 No keystroke logging.
 Just application names and durations.